soulspace-org/overarch/doc/design.md

    of elements (keys) needed for overarch (e.g. the generation of the implemented view representations).
 Additional elements can be added without impact on overarch.
 The keys for additional elements should be prefixed with a meaningful namespace to avoid conflicts with future extensions of Overach.

+Q: **Why EDN as the specification notation?**

+A: Because it is an open and extensible data format
+   * simple syntax
+   * richer semantics than JSON
+     * keywords, sets, tagged values
+   * no parsers needed, read directly into data structures (at least for clojure and its host languages)
+   * good tooling support with type completion, e.g.
+     * VS Code + Calva
+     * IntelliJ + Cursive
+     * Emacs + Cider

+Q: **Why not JSON?**

+A: JSON is a format that is widely used and supported by many programming languages.
+But compared to EDN it has a few shortcomings
+   * JSON does not support sets and some literal types like uuids or instants of time
+   * JSON does not support keywords, which are really helpful in creating namespaced and conflict free attributes and ID spaces

+   JSON is supported as an export format to make the model and view data available to as many languages and environments as possible, but the conversion might be lossy for the reasons above.

+Q: **Why Clojure?**

+A: Clojure is a perfect match
+   * it is data oriented, data driven
+     * has rich data types with literal representations
+     * has a rich library of functions make processing simple and easy
+     * usage of the existing reader instead of hand written DSLs and parsers
+   * functional implementation
+     * easy to reason about
+     * explicit state when needed
+   * clojure.spec
+     * flexible validation where and when it's needed
+     * open for custom extensions of the data
+   * multi value dispatch for an extensible adapter architecture

 Q: **How can reusability of the models and views be achieved?**

 A: With :ref the reusablility of model elements in different views is